emmyclau/exercise/README.md

 # Take Home Exercise

-This exercise consists of 3 parts:
+This exercise consists of 2 parts:
-1. Statistics: Use crime datasets to understand the determinants of crime and to generate policy suggestions that are applicable to local government.
+1. Statistics: Use crime dataset to understand the determinants of crime and to generate policy suggestions that are applicable to local government.
-2. Machine Learning:
+2. Machine Learning: Use review dataset to
-3. Natural Language Processing:

 **NOTE**
 1. This exercise is meant to understand the approach and the logic than the actual performance of your models.
-If you are not familiar with a topic, please note that in the response and feel free to skip it.
-2. Please use R or Python or mix of both for this exercise.
+2. Please use R or Python or both for this exercise.

-## 1. Crime Statistics
+## 1. Statistics

-You are given a dataset of crime statistics for a selection of counties, contained in the file crime.csv.
-Your task is to examine the data to help the campaign understand the determinants of crime and to generate policy suggestions that are applicable to local government.
+The file crime.csv is a dataset of crime statistics for a selection of counties.
+Your task is to examine the data to help a campaign understand the determinants of crime and generate policy suggestions to local government to reduce crime.

 |variable | label  |
 |----------|--------|